coleenquadros/configuration/docs/cloud.redhat.com/app-sops/hccm/App-insights-hccm-worker-queue-overload.rst

 Summary
 -------

-This alert fires when the HCCM worker queues have had more than 1000in the past 24 hours.
+This alert fires when the HCCM worker queues have had more than 1000 tasks in the queues in the past hour.

 Access required
 ---------------

 -  Console access to the cluster+namespace pods are running in.
--  Repo access to the insights-advisor-api (https://github.com/RedHatInsights/insights-advisor-api)
+-  Repo access to koku (https://github.com/project-koku/koku)

 Steps
 -----

--  Log into the console / namespace and verify if pods are up / stuck / etc
+-  Log into the console / namespace and verify if worker pods are up / stuck / etc
 -  Check oc logs for error messages with severity of ERROR
--  Check recent PR for changes made to the API spec, controller definitions, or configuration of the Django server.
+-  Check recent PR for changes made to the celery workers.
 -  Notify service owners if changes have occurred in the above

 Escalations